Robotics needs developers

 Now is the moment to start learning ROS.

-You need to know in advance how to program in C++ or Python.
-Also, you need to be comfortable using the Linux shell.
-These two are mandatory.
-If you still don’t know any of these, I recommend you start with the following courses online:
+First, you need to be comfortable using the Linux shell.
+Also, you need to know in advance how to program in either C++ or Python.
+If you still don’t know any of these, I recommend you start with the following free online courses:

 Final comment, bindings also exist for other languages, like Prolog, Lisp, Nodejs, or R. Find a complete list of currently supported languages here.
 I do not recommend that you learn ROS with any of those languages.
 ROS is complicated enough without you complicating it more with experimental languages.

-On the other side, Open Robotics, the organization that builds and maintains ROS, provides a long list of tutorials here.
+On the other side, Open Robotics, the organization that builds and maintains ROS, provides a long list of tutorials here for ROS1, and another list of tutorials here for ROS2.
 The list is so big that it can be overwhelming.
 If you decide to use this method to learn ROS, then I recommend that you go by the following order for the tutorials, for optimal learning:

 - Navigating the ROS file system